Skip to content

 Caption Description

-param1 IsTrue Check if param1 is true
+param1 IsTrue Checks if param1 is true.

-param1 IsFalse Check if param1 is false
+param1 IsFalse Checks if param1 is false.

-param1 IsNull Check if param1 is null
+param1 IsNull Checks if param1 is null.

 Unary conditions with Action